Philadelphia Athletics

 The Philadelphia Athletics were a Major League Baseball team that played in Philadelphia from 1901 to 1954, when they moved to Kansas City, Missouri, and became the Kansas City Athletics.
-Following another move in 1967, the team became the Oakland Athletics, their current identity and location.
+After another move to Oakland, California in 1967, they became the Oakland Athletics.
+In 2025, the team moved to West Sacramento, California as the Athletics, and plans ultimately to move to the Las Vegas metropolitan area.